skc4/skc4.github.io/_projects/lane-line-detection.md

 ### Perspective transform

-From an image frame, coordinates are selected in a shape of a trapezoid.
-The destination coordinates, in a shape of rectangle, are selected.
+From an image frame, coordinates are selected in the shape of a trapezoid.
+The destination coordinates, in the shape of a rectangle, are selected.
 Using `cv2.getPerspectiveTransform`, perspective transform *M* and inverse perspective transform *Minv* are calculated, which then will be used for image transformation.

 ```python
 def transform_image(img,size,src,dst):